Graduation Check List

 - Achieve at least a 2.00 GPA in major, minor, and other St. Mary's University courses.
 Achieve the specific GPA of your Department, if different; for example, Psychology, Engineering, and Education require a higher GPA.

-- Complete at least twelve advanced hours, in your major, with 2.00 GPA at St. Mary's University.
+- Complete at least twelve advanced hours, in the major, with 2.00 GPA at St. Mary's University.

-- Complete at least six advanced hours of Writing Intensive courses in your major.
+- Complete at least six advanced hours of Writing Intensive courses in the major.

 - Complete ND 0101.